node-loader/node-loader-import-maps/README.md

 ## Configuration

-The path to your import map may be configured with the `IMPORT_MAP_PATH` environment variable:
+By default, node-loader core looks for a configuration file called `node.importmap` in the current working directory.
+To specify the file path to the configuration file, provide the `IMPORT_MAP_PATH` environment variable:

 ```sh
 IMPORT_MAP_PATH=/Users/name/some/dir/node.importmap node --experimental-loader @node-loader/import-maps file.js